Jerry Parr

-Jerry S. Parr (September 16, 1930 – October 9, 2015) was a United States Secret Service special agent who is best known for defending President Ronald Reagan during the attempt on the president's life on March 30, 1981, in Washington, D.C.
+Jerry S. Parr (September 16, 1930 – October 9, 2015) was a United States Secret Service agent who is best known for defending President Ronald Reagan during the attempt on the president's life on March 30, 1981, in Washington, D.C.
 Parr pushed Reagan into the presidential limousine and made the critical decision to divert the presidential motorcade to George Washington University Hospital instead of returning to the White House.
 He was honored for his actions that day with U.S. Congress commendations, and is widely credited with helping to save the president's life.

 Early life

 Jerry Studstill Parr was born in Montgomery, Alabama, on September 16, 1930, and he grew up in the Miami area.
 Parr received his B.A. in English and Philosophy from Vanderbilt University in 1962.
 In 1987, he received his M.S. in pastoral counseling from Loyola University in Maryland.

 An ordained minister, in 1987, Parr was awarded an honorary doctorate in Humane Letters from Eureka College.